murrayo/ansible-iris-demo/README.md

 Please see the [InterSystems Developer Community post](https://community.intersystems.com/post/ansible-modules-and-iris-demo)  for background and links to a conference presentation.

 ---

+# The IRIS Ansible modules

+If you are just looking for the modules they are [here](https://github.com/murrayo/ansible-iris-demo/blob/main/library/)

+> Note: You will have to tell Ansible where the modules are.
+For an example see the `ansible.cfg` file.

+For more details about writing modules see the [Ansible documentation](https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html#developing-modules-general)

+---

 # If you are new to Ansible